Docs Documentación

 3. Optionally offers up to three layers of additional detail via expandable buttons

-Registering Stories
+Registering stories

 Before building a story’s steps, register it in project.csv: